PrimeJoker/PdfScribe/README.md

 ## Building from source

-Visual Studio 2022 is required to build PdfScribe.
+Visual Studio 2022 (or later) with the [Heatwave](https://marketplace.visualstudio.com/items?itemName=FireGiant.FireGiantHeatWaveDev17) extension is required to build PdfScribe.

 PdfScribe links to, and distributes the following third party components: